 An HR system should be able to process payroll, performance management, recruitment, time and attendance, benefits and talent management.
 For practical purposes, modern HR systems can all be called Human Resource Management Systems and they perform all the above-mentioned tasks.

 That said, there are a few differences that one should bear in mind before we take the liberty to use HRMS and HRIS interchangeably.

 Is HRMS different from HRIS?

-Before we understand the differences, it is important to bear in mind that while HRMS and HRIS used to exist as separate software programs, most contemporary HR management systems incorporate the features of both HRMS and HRIS, ultimately to help users arrive at successful human resources management (HRM).
-In this article, we describe what both HRMS and HRIS consist of, and how their tasks overlap in an industry-setting.
+Before we understand the differences, it is important to bear in mind that while HRMS and Human Resource Information System used to exist as separate software programs, most contemporary HR management systems incorporate the features of both HRMS and HRIS, ultimately to help users arrive at successful human resources management (HRM).
+In this article, we describe what both HRMS and HRIS consist of, and how their tasks overlap in an industry setting.

 An HRIS on the other hand stores static information that does not change very often.
 It may store details such as the residential address, educational qualifications, tax status, government ID numbers, benefits and other details that remain constant for a considerable period of time.
 Payroll is sometimes part of HRIS as well.
 An HRIS can help companies to evaluate simple data that provides useful data about staff and employees.
 HRIS started to gain popularity with the advent of computers, when HR managers could finally put those heavy files and folders away, to be replaced by electronic data.

-Whether one chooses to call an HRM tool HRMS or HRIS, it should be able to help HR managers to automate, track and analyze employee and staff related data in an effective manner.
-Before selecting an HRM tool, it is always prudent to ensure that it not only has HRMS features but that it also has certain static data crunching abilities, with which HRIS is associated.
+Whether one chooses to call an HRM tool HRMS, it should be able to help HR managers to automate, track and analyze employee and staff related data in an effective manner.
+Before selecting an HRM tool, it is always prudent to ensure that it not only has HRMS features but that it also has certain static data-crunching abilities, with which HRIS is associated.